octokit/octokit.rb/README.md

 ### Debugging

 Often, it helps to know what Octokit is doing under the hood.
-Faraday makes it easy to peek into the underlying HTTP traffic:
+You can add a logger to the middleware that enables you to peek into the underlying HTTP
+traffic:

 ```ruby
 stack = Faraday::RackBuilder.new do |builder|